Motaharesadat Hosseini and Anoosheh Sharifan* Pages 831 - 840 ( 10 )

 Background: Natural products constitute more than half of all biomolecules lately being used in clinical settings.
 Mannoprotein derived from the yeast cell wall has found full biotechnological applications.

-Results: Significantly inhibitory effects of KM were obtained on reactive species.
+Results: Significant inhibitory effects of KM were obtained on reactive species.
 It showed antiproliferative activity against HeLa (human cervical adenocarcinoma) and MCF-7 (human breast cancer) cell lines with no toxic effects on HUVECs (human umbilical vein endothelial cells).
 The in vitro model of CHO-K1 (Chinese hamster ovary) cell lines did not show the cytotoxic and genotoxic of KM.
-Also, it enhanced macrophage activity in terms of nitric oxide (NO) production and viabil-ity.
+Moreover, it enhanced macrophage activity in terms of nitric oxide (NO) production and viability.
 No sign of acute toxicity was found in BALB/c mice, and body weight remained unchanged in guinea pigs over three months.

 Conclusion: Comprehensive biological evaluations in this study are expected to expand the potential of KM as a natural material.

-Department of Biomedical Engineering, Amirkabir University of Technology, Tehran, epartment of Food Science and Technology, Science and Research Branch, Islamic Azad University, Tehran
+Department of Biomedical Engineering, Amirkabir University of Technology, Tehran, Iran; Currently at Diagnostic and Therapeutic Industrial Group, Khayyam Innovation Ecosystem, Mashhad, Department of Food Science and Technology, Science and Research Branch, Islamic Azad University, Tehran